Skip to content

 Frequently Asked Questions About Park City, Utah

-What is the average monthly revenue for a Park City short-term rental?
+What is the average daily rate for Park City, UT short-term rentals?

-What is the average daily rate (ADR) in the Park City STR market?
+What is the occupancy tax rate for Park City short-term rentals?

-What is the occupancy rate for Park City short-term rentals?
+When is peak season for Park City short-term rentals?

 How many short-term rental listings are active in Park City?